alvinalvord/Basic_MVC_Template/README.md

 Simply execute the run batch file to execute the program.

 ## Linux / Mac
-Lol I don't have one so idk how you do bash files
+Lol I don't have one so idk how you do bash files.
+You can still manually do these compile commands tho so glhf.